...

 Remember, public speaking is not just about the words you say.
 It is about the lives you touch, the minds you change, and the impact you make.
 As entrepreneurs and leaders, we must share our knowledge.
 We should inspire others to improve their lives and businesses.

 Want help becoming a confident speaker faster?
-If you want coaching support, training, or a leadership-focused speaking program, explore my events and coaching options.
+If you want deeper coaching, training, or leadership speaking, explore my events and coaching options.

 Start with one small step today.
 You might volunteer to give a presentation at work.
 You could join a local speaking club.
 Or you can speak up more confidently in meetings.
+Give a two-minute talk to a friend, or record a one-minute video and review.
 Whatever that first step is for you, take it.
 Your future self will thank you.

 YouTube player